alex-courtis/way-displays/README.md

 Tweak [cfg.yaml](https://github.com/alex-courtis/way-displays/wiki/Configuration#cfgyaml) to your liking and save it.
 Changes will be immediately applied.

 Alternatively, use the [command line](https://github.com/alex-courtis/way-displays/wiki/Configuration#command-line) to make your changes then persist them with `way-displays -w`.
+See `man way-displays`

 You might want to `tail -f /tmp/way-displays.1.me.log` whilst you are tweaking.